 Late and long-term effects of treatment for retinoblastoma

 With major advances in treatment in recent decades, most children treated for retinoblastoma are now expected to have normal lifespans.
 But some of the treatments needed to cure the cancer can affect children’s health later in life, so watching for health effects as they get older has become more of a concern in recent years.

 Just as the treatment of childhood cancer requires a very specialized approach, so does the care and follow-up after treatment.
 The earlier any problems can be recognized, the more likely it is they can be treated effectively.

-The risk of late effects depends on a number of factors, such as the specific treatments the child received, the doses of treatment, and the age of the child when being treated.
-These late effects may include:
+The risk of late effects depends on a number of factors, such as the specific treatments used, the doses of treatment, and the age of the child when being treated.
+These late effects can include:

 - Reduced kidney function

-- Heart problems after receiving certain chemotherapy drugs
+- Heart problems after getting certain chemotherapy drugs

 - Slowed or delayed growth and development

 - Changes in sexual development and ability to have children (see Fertility and Women With Cancer and Fertility and Men With Cancer)

 - Increased risk of other cancers (especially in children with hereditary retinoblastoma – see the section “Second cancers”)

 To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
-These guidelines can help you know what to watch for, what type of screening tests should be done to look for problems, and how late effects may be treated.
+These guidelines can help you know what to watch for, what type of screening tests should be done to look for problems, and how late effects can be treated.